0xcert/docs/api/api/client.md

 $ npm i --save @0xcert/client
 ```

 On our official open-source [GitHub repository](https://github.com/0xcert/framework), we also host a compiled and minimized JavaScript files that can be directly implemented into your application or website.
-Please also refer to the [API Reference](/api/core.html) section to learn more about certification.

 ## Function responses